josmar-crwdstffng/angular/aio/content/guide/cli-builder.md

 By default, `copyFile()` does not print anything to the process standard output or error.
 If an error occurs, it might be difficult to understand exactly what the builder was trying to do when the problem occurred.
 Add some additional context by logging additional information using the `Logger` API.
-This also lets the builder itself be executed in a separate process, even if the standard output and error are deactivated \(as in an [Electron app](https://electronjs.org)\).
+This also lets the associated builder be executed in a separate process, even if the standard output and error are deactivated \(as in an [Electron app](https://electronjs.org)\).

 You can retrieve a `Logger` instance from the context.